 Donations from Alumni have allowed us to collect many of the books used in Asian American Studies courses and other areas of research.
 Feel free to peruse the collection to research for classes or delve deeper into other topics that might catch your eye.
 Some of the topics covered include:

 - Politics and activism

 - Asian American art/artists and film.

-Everyone knows that movies are the perfect for a break from your studies or even as a way to spark discussion for an event with your RSO.
-The growing collection independent films, documentaries, comedy shows, and even recordings from past UIUC RSO events like India Night or the Moon Festival!
+Everyone knows that movies are perfect for a break from your studies or even as a way to spark discussion for an event with your RSO.
+The growing collection includes a range of independent films, documentaries, comedy shows, and even recordings from past UIUC RSO events like India Night or the Moon Festival!

 - Finishing the Game(Justin Lin's comedy about the search for a new Bruce Lee in hopes to finish the film Game of Death)

 - The Slanted Screen (Representations of Asian American males in film)

 Give a listen to music from some of your favorite and up-and-coming APIDA artists.
 We also have a growing collection of spoken word including the sounds of Beau Sia and Chicago's premiere Pan Asian spoken word group, I Was Born with Two Tongues.